Amy-0-hub/Machine-Learning/Regression/Multiple-Linear-Regression/README.md

 - Engineered feature model MSE: **16.3**
 - **Conclusion**: The error of the second model is lower than the error of the first model that had more features.

+## Built with
+1. pandas
+2. numpy
+3. sklearn

 ## Deplyment
 ```bash
 pip install numpy pandas scikit-learn